geminerald/pressie/README.md

 * Do everything possible to ensure that a gift will be purchased before being removed from a wishlist.
  - This feature remains in delveopment at this time. .
 * Interact across all devices of all sizes.
  - Testing was conducted across different screen sized at each deployment push to ensure responsiveness.
+The nav bar was updated towards the end of the project to aid responsiveness.

 ### Overall: